- Home

 Should You Buy the 2018 Toyota Highlander?

-A pre-purchase inspection is recommended for used examples, with particular attention to power train (44).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to power train (44).
+An extended warranty is worth pricing out.

 Compared to the 2019 Toyota Highlander, which scored 2 points lower.